 How to lip sync videos with AI using VEED Fabric 1.0

-- A clear description of your character (or a photo to upload)
+- A clear image of your character (photo, illustration, or brand mascot)

 Step 1: Open VEED’s AI Playground and select Fabric 1.0